 The LeaderShape Institute has developed a national reputation as a premier leadership development program for young adults.
 The LeaderShape Institute is an intensive and energizing six-day program open to any participant, institution, or workplace interested in producing extraordinary results in an organization and developing a commitment to lead with a high level of integrity.

-- NC State has been hosting an annual campus-based session of the LeaderShape Institute since 2004.
+- NC State has hosted an annual campus-based session of the LeaderShape Institute since 2004.

-- 60 NC State students (undergraduate & graduate) are selected and are accompanied by 10 Faculty, Staff and Student Staff serving in a variety of leadership team roles.
+- Each year 60 NC State students (undergraduate & graduate) are selected and are accompanied by 10 Faculty, Staff and Student Staff serving in a variety of leadership team roles.

 - Participants’ travel (from a meeting place at NC State), lodging (group cabins) and meals are all provided for the entire week.
-The 2019 session took place at the Eastern 4-H Center in Columbia, NC.
+The 2020 session took place at the YMCA Blue Ridge Assembly in Black Mountain, NC.

 To transform the world by increasing the number of people who lead with integrity™ and a healthy disregard for the impossible.